mahmingtea/honocfd1/README.md

 ## Cloudflare D1 with hono openapi + scalar

-create wrangler.jsonc in your root directory and paste this
+Create a wrangler.jsonc file in the root directory and add the following configuration:

-> wrangler.jsonc

 ```
 {